86. the window of threat: How to Work With Your Triggers Before They Work Against You with Danik Bernier (PART two)

 Here's what Danik and I both kept coming back to in this conversation:

-the tools you hear about for emotional regulation don't work in the moment.
+The tools you hear about for emotional regulation on instagram don't always work in the moment.

-These tools can help.
-But not when you're already in it.
+Those tools work.
+Just not when you're already in it.
 When you're in your window of threat, your logical thinking brain isn't online.
-Whatever's stored up there can't make its way down to the survival brain that's running the show.
-You can't reach for a tool you haven't already built into your body.

 The Somatic Tool That Actually Worked for Me (Kayla, Mom Guilt Therapist and ADHD Mom of Two)